gdm413229/swwmgz_m/ExtendedLore.md

 - 2327: Elena Yanikov XXII, daughter of Taro and Elena XXI, is born.
 - 2330: Saya and Kirin have their first child, Yasu, who grows up to become the new Rust Emperor.
-- 2336: Misa Unissix devises the "Unissix Tournaments".
+- 2336: Misa Unissix devises the "Unissix Tournaments", a VR gladiatorial event akin to the old Liandri Tournaments, but without any real blood shed.
 UnSX 1 begins.
 - 2337: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
 - 2338: UnSX 2.
 Members of the Dark Alliance attempt to take over the Bleaknet.